Seven Danes and the Torpedoing of the Ciudad de Barcelona

 Kaj Harry Rasmussen

 Kaj Harry Rasmussen was born 23 June 1917 in Kjøbelev on the island of Lolland, the son to farm hand Anton Rasmussen (Bjærsgården 1, 7100 Vejle, Jutland).
 When Kaj was one-year-old, his father was moved to Jutland by his union to organise the farm hands.
 In 1937, the family moved to Horsens, Jutland, where Kaj later became a factory worker, a member of the Communist Youth of Denmark (DKU) and actively participated in union activities; he became a member of the governing board of the Joint Union Management of Apprentices and Young Workers and, for a period, secretary of the Joint Committee of the Unemployed.
 When Kaj turned 18, he became a very active member of the Wood Workers’ Union.
 His last known address was in Horsens.

 Kaj left for Spain in May 1937 and drowned when Ciudad de Barcelona was torpedoed.
 He was barely 20 years old.

 Ejnar Christian Marius Vigø

-Ejnar Christian Marius Vigæ was born 30.
-December 1908 and died 30.
-May 1937.
-He was the son of Hansigne Vigø (Toldbogade 15 A, 1253 Copenhagen).
-Ejnar was an unmarried worker, a member of the antifascist demonstration safeguard group Arbejderværnet and his last known address was Tranevej 1, 3. floor to the left, North-West area of Copenhagen.
+Ejnar Christian Marius Vigø was born on 30 December 1908, son to Hansigne Vigø (Toldbogade 15 A, 1253 Copenhagen).
+Ejnar was an unmarried worker, a member of the antifascist demonstration safeguard group Arbejderværnet, and his last known address was Tranevej 1, 3. floor to the left, North-West area of Copenhagen.